PRECISION, EXPERTISE,

 Also, it is essential to note that if you are convicted of a first-time DWI offense, you may be eligible for DWI expungement after ten years.
 However, you must not have committed an alcohol-related traffic offense within that timeframe.
 Hence, you would be more careful after being let off the hook of your first DWI charge.

 Our attorneys understand Missouri DWI law and are knowledgeable in defending clients accused of DUI offenses.
 We will provide the best legal advice and representation to reduce or avoid criminal penalties.
-Contact us today for more information and a free initial consultation.
+Contact us today for more information and an initial consultation.

 kim Benjamiin